-Overall grading for the Oral PhD Qualifying Exam will be performed on a 5-point scale listed below in order to provide feedback to the student.
+Individual Course Area Grading Criteria: Students will be graded on their understanding of the fundamental medical physics concepts as well as integration of knowledge across core topic areas.
+Grading for each course in the Oral PhD Qualifying Exam will be performed on a 5-point scale listed below in order to provide feedback to the student.